joescars/take-home-tpm-challenge/README.md

 ## The Problem

-Our San Francisco team loves to eat.
+Our team loves to eat.
 They are also a team that loves variety, so they also like to discover new places to eat.

 In fact, we have a particular affection for food trucks.
 One of the great things about Food Trucks in San Francisco is that the city releases a list of them as open data.